nandemonogatari/QuickView-3.0/Release/README.md

   Transparency - Set '1' to enable transparent Window.
 ```

+The way the transparency works is it searches for #010000 pixels and makes those transparent (transparent PNG regions included), so basically you can just color what you want to be transparent with #010000 (has to be #010000).

 **fix_black.py**
 ```
 python fix_black.py [filename]
 ```

 Because transparency works the way it does, this program helps fix the black pixels in png images that shouldn't be transparent (changes all pixels with #010000 to #000000).
-Uses [numpy](https://pypi.org/project/numpy/) and [Pillow](https://pypi.org/project/Pillow/)
+Needs [numpy](https://pypi.org/project/numpy/) and [Pillow](https://pypi.org/project/Pillow/) in Python (I'm using 3.6 but it shouldn't matter too much).

 **Building and modifying**